S-Majoros/Diptera_Dataset_Phylogenetic_Tree/README.md

 This repository also contains the dataset outlined in the manuscript and a detailed README is provided below.

-This README.txt was last updated on March 20th, 2023, by Samantha Majoros We request that researchers cite this paper when using this dataset:
+This README.txt was last updated on April 5th, 2023, by Samantha Majoros We request that researchers cite this paper when using this dataset:
 Majoros, S.E. & Adamowicz, S.J.
 (2023).
 CanFlyet: Habitat Zone and Diet Trait Dataset for Diptera Species of Canada and Greenland. bioRxiv. doi: 10.1101/2023.03.15.532812.